 - Complete coursework across a range of disciplines: anthropology, economics, history, political science, religious studies, and sociology.

 - Achieve proficiency in a second language.
 Holy Cross offers Arabic, Chinese Studies, French and Francophone Studies, German Studies, Italian Studies, Russian Studies, and Spanish.

-- Declare a regional focus for the major: Africa, East Asia, Europe, Latin America, Middle East, or Russia and Eastern Europe.
+- Declare a regional focus for the major: Africa, Asia, Europe, Latin America, Middle East, or Russia and Eastern Europe.

-- Declare a thematic focus for the major: International Law and Governance, International Conflict/Conflict Resolution, Development, International Political Economy.
+- Declare a thematic focus for the major: International Political Economy, Development Studies, Conflict and Conflict Resolution, Global Governance and International Law.